leanupjs/leanup/README.md

 - select only one pure and popular tool for each use case (e.g. bundling, unit-test)
 - there are extensible configuration files for each tool
+- due to the flat dependencies we can always stay up to date
 - the CLI bundles all the necessary tools in a portable/scalable way
 - the risk to get vulnerabilites in dependencies is lower
+- leanup's own code is kept to a minimum

 ### Contra